Table of Contents

 Scientific Report of the 2020 Dietary Guidelines Advisory Committee, 2020

-Higher crop yields equals fewer nutrients
+Higher crop yields equal fewer nutrients

 Sugar is a problem